 Now, we are seeking to form a 501(c)3 (tax deductible!) non-profit, to facilitate literacy in Detroiters of all ages.

 Can you help us get started?
-We are seeking the initial funds to get our non-profit tax status, a website, and start collecting and shipping books!
+We are seeking the initial funds to get our non-profit tax status, and a space to sort and distribute books from!

 Please use the donate button below, or email valerie [@] valerievandepanne.com if you’d like to make an in-kind donation or volunteer.